LAStools/LAStools/bin/las2las_README.txt

 -remove_all_evlrs              : remove all EVLRs
 -remove_evlr 2                 : remove EVLR number 2 (couting starts at 0)
 -remove_evlrs_from_to 0 2      : remove the first three EVLRs
--remove_padding                : remove user-defined bytes before and after the header -week_to_adjusted              : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week              : converts time stamps from Adjusted Standard GPS to GPS week
+-move_evlrs_to_vlrs            : move all EVLRs with small enough payload to VLR section -remove_padding                : remove user-defined bytes before and after the header -week_to_adjusted              : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week              : converts time stamps from Adjusted Standard GPS to GPS week